 Matthew 5:27-28

 How many times did you commit adultery last week?
 And with how many women?
 Jesus tells you that, when you look at a woman to lust after her, you commit adultery.
-Yes, this adultery takes places in your heart and not in a hotel room, but it’s still adultery.
+Yes, this adultery takes place in your heart and not in a hotel room, but it’s still adultery.
 The sin you commit isn’t similar to adultery, or sort of adultery, or a diminished form of adultery—it’s actual adultery.

 The second thing Jesus tells you is that, when you lust after a woman with your eyes, you commit adultery with her.
 You don’t commit adultery with an abstraction, or with a hypothetical person, or merely with a concept.
 You commit adultery with the woman you are lusting after.
 But you not only sin with her.
 You also sin against her.